magister-api/magister/readme.md

 An eloquent API for Schoolmaster BV's Magister 6.

-> **Important:** Don't forget to change the encryption key in `config/app.php`.
-This is to prevent potential session hijacking.
-Create a safe key with our built-in method `str_random(32);`.
-This is dealt with in the upcoming version.

 ## Official Documentation

 Documentation for our API can be found on the [Magister API website](http://www.magister-api.nl).